Geulah Cohen: Life and career

 In 1942 she joined the Irgun, and moved to Lehi the following year.
 As a radio announcer for the organization, she was arrested by British military authorities in 1946 while broadcasting in Tel Aviv.
-She escaped custody in May, shortly before her trial, and was helped in her escape by a number of Arab villages as described in her memoirs of the period but was recaptured.
 On 6 June 1946, she was sentenced to seven years in prison (the Encyclopaedia Judaica lists the sentence as 19 years) for possessing a wireless transmitter, pistols, revolvers, and ammunition.
 During sentencing she sang "Hatikvah" and was accompanied by 30 members of her family.
 Imprisoned in Bethlehem, she escaped in 1947.

 Cohen was editor of the Lehi newspaper Youth Front.
 Following the Israeli Declaration of Independence in 1948, she contributed to Sulam, a monthly magazine published by former Lehi leader Israel Eldad.

 Cohen was married to former Lehi comrade Emanuel Hanegbi.
 From 1961 to 1973, she wrote for the Israeli newspaper Maariv and served on its editorial board.
 During her career as a journalist, she visited Menachem Mendel Schneerson in New York, who encouraged her to focus on engaging with Israeli youth.

 Cohen died on 18 December 2019, at the age of 93.
 She was buried at the Mount of Olives Jewish Cemetery in Jerusalem.